omkar-shelke25/cka-killercoda/highest-priority-class/step1.md

 Several engineering teams have already created custom PriorityClasses to ensure that their mission-critical microservices continue to receive scheduling preference during heavy cluster load.

-System PriorityClasses such as `system-cluster-critical` and `system-node-critical` must be ignored when evaluating user-defined priorities.

 A Deployment named `acme-log-forwarder`, running in the `priority` namespace, is responsible for collecting and forwarding transaction logs to the central SIEM platform during the event.

-To prevent delays or data loss, this workload must run with a priority just below AcmeRetail's highest user-defined PriorityClass.

 ---